cds-snc/digital-canada-ca/content/en/careers/positions/interaction-designer-front-end-developer--ef1dd61a-bceb-42b5-9029-5cb139a9c12f.md

 type: section
 title: 'Interaction Designer/Front-End Developer'
 description: >-
-  We are looking for a Design Researcher and Interaction Designer to join our Learning Resources team in our Partnerships Business Unit.
+  We are looking for an Interaction Designer to join our Learning Resources team in our Partnerships Business Unit.
 archived: false
 translationKey: interaction-designer-december-2021
 leverId: ef1dd61a-bceb-42b5-9029-5cb139a9c12f